 Objectives Policies To preserve, improve and enhance the green infrastructure, open spaces and environmental assets within the BENP area.
-P10 - Green Infrastructure, Open Space and Sports Facilities In accord with SBCLP 2026 policies EN1, EN2, EN4, and EN5 to support the development of the community forest and provide habitats that sustain and improve the biodiversity of the area to include the protection and retention of existing trees and hedgerows.
-P12 - Protection of Trees and Hedgerows To preserve special views from the hilltop village to mitigate against the disruption of these views and protect views to the village.
-P11 - Preservation of views of local importance P9 - Infrastructure Requirements and Funding for community projects To reduce light pollution to minimise risks to health, hazards to road users and to encourage the presence of nocturnal wildlife.
-P13 - Dark Skies
+P9 - The Designation of Local Green Space In accord with the Development Plan policies, EN1, EN2, EN4, and EN5 to support the development of the community forest and provide habitats that sustain and improve the biodiversity of the area to include the protection and retention of existing trees and hedgerows.
+P11 - Protection of Trees and Hedgerows To preserve special views from the hilltop village to mitigate against the disruption of these views and protect views to the village.
+P10 - Preservation of views of local importance To reduce light pollution to minimise risks to health, hazards to road users and to encourage the presence of nocturnal wildlife.
+P12 - Dark Skies